SoftCactusTeam/Warcraft-Heroes-Beyond-Time/README.md

 ## Debug features

-All debug features are accesed through the game console.
+Almost all debug features are accesed through the game console.
 To activate/deactivate the console just press the tilde key (next to 1).

 - Show colliders: colliders_print_1
 - Hide colliders: colliders_print_0